JosephiusX/Yelp-Talk/README.md

 moving forward i think i need to split comments models into 2 models topic and phrase so that I can set up sanitization to ensure only one topic of a kind can be created. then I will need to associate a phrase with a topic as it is created.

-CRD for topics is setup and working ------- still need U
+CRD for topics is setup and working ------- still need Update

-CRD for users is working now ------------- still need U
+CRD for users is working now ------------- still need Update

 need to setup postman routs for phrase routes to see if they are working properly